California Payday Loans in 2023: Law, Stats and History

 - AB 3010 (2018, died) aimed to restrict payday loans to 1 at a time and proposed creating a database where lenders would record all loan transactions.

-- June 2, 2016 – The Consumer Financial Protection Bureau (CFPB) proposed a Payday Loan Rule that hasn’t yet fully come into effect (expected in November 2020).
+- Oct 5, 2017 – The Consumer Financial Protection Bureau (CFPB) issued the Final Payday Loan Rule that hasn’t yet fully come into effect.